javadoug/swizzle-params/README.md

 The swizzle command will update param values in files based on following rules:

-	• files to be swizzled must be added to the files list
+	• files to be swizzled must be added to the files list in swizzle.json
 	• param values must be declared in JSON.parse-able format, like `{"<param>": "<value>"}`
 	• param values must be String data type

 Parameter name/values are not added or removed from code files.
-You must seed the parameter values in the code files manually.
+You must add/remove the parameters in the code files manually.

-Declare parameters in a .json file and then import/require the file into code files.
+This allows you to control which values go where in your project.

-Or, declare parameters as javascript objects in your code.
-Parameters must be in double quote format.
+You can declare parameters as JavaScript objects in your code.
+Parameters must be in double quote format, e.g. `"<param>": "<value>"`.

 For example
 ```